shalenMathew/Oytra-B2B-app/README.md

 * **Scan Barcode:** Integrated scanner to identify products.
 * **Validation Logic:** **Invalid:** Throws "Invalid" if the code contains alphabets or if the last element is an odd number.
   * **Valid:** The barcode is considered "Valid" if the last element is an even number.

+### Challenges Faced

+*  Setting up the camera can be tricky due to the sensitive permissions and hardware handling required for a smooth user experience.
+*  Integrating a 3rd-party library to read barcodes and process results was a challenge, but I used my previous experience to get it working properly.

+### Future Improvements

+*  I would refine the code structure to make it more scalable and easier to add new features in the future.
+*  I would have improved the archhitecture even better  so if new engineers join the team they shall have easier time going through code basee

 ### Download the apk from down below Oytra.apk 👇
 https://github.com/shalenMathew/Oytra-B2B-app/releases